 In February 2013, TerraX acquired a 100% interest in the Northbelt gold property located on the prolific Yellowknife Gold Belt.
-The property is located immediately north of the city of Yellowknife, Northwest Territories and recognized by TerraX and previous workers that the Northbelt property of TerraX's Yellowknife City Gold (YCG) project is the extension of the Giant-Con mineralizing system that has previously produced 14M oz of high-grade gold (Giant produced 8.1 Moz. @ 16.0 g/t Au historical production) and Con (6.1 Moz.@ 16.1 g/t Au historical production) gold mines.
+The property is located immediately north of the city of Yellowknife, Northwest Territories and recognized by TerraX and previous workers that the Northbelt property of TerraX's Yellowknife City Gold (YCG) project is the extension of the Giant-Con mineralizing system that has previously produced 14M oz of high-grade gold (Giant produced 8.1 Moz. @ 16.0 g/t Au and Con produced 6.1 Moz.@ 16.1 g/t Au).
 The Northbelt property lies just north of the Giant Mine site where gold was mined up to the southern boundary of TerraX and is accessible by road from Yellowknife.
 Being all-season road accessible and the entire property all within 8 km of the City of Yellowknife, the YCG is close to vital infrastructure, including transportation, service providers, hydro-electric power, and skilled tradespeople.
 The Bluefish hydro dam is located on the north end of the property and is upgradeable for mine development.
 This area has been a focus for TerraX exploration, including the bulk of its 50,000+ metre drill programs.

 Sam Otto: Drill intercepts of 49.70m @ 1.00 g/t AU and 30.70m @ 1.33g/t Au., 123.5m @.59 g/t Au, 1.9m @ 13.96 g/t Au

-Barney: Drill intercept 22.4 m @ 6.35 g/t Au
+BDC (Barney): Drill intercept 22.4 m @ 6.35 g/t Au

-Hebert-Brent: Channel Sample 11.0m @ 7.55 g/t Au
+BDC (Hebert-Brent): Channel Sample 11.0m @ 7.55 g/t Au

-Shear 20: Drill Intercept 21m @ 2.97 g/t Au
+BDC (Shear 20): Drill Intercept 21m @ 2.97 g/t Au

 Crestaurum: Drill intercept 5.0m @62.9g/t Au

 The property was explored at the beginning of the Yellowknife gold rush in the early 1940s.
 It was staked by multiple claimholders in 1944 with the discovery of the outcropping Crestaurum deposit.
 Drilling commenced in 1945 and the property was intermittently active throughout the 1960s and 1970s.
-By the 1970s Giant Gold Mines had largely consolidated the property and began serious exploration and by the end of the 1980s substantial drill programs has been completed.
+By the 1970s Giant Gold Mines had largely consolidated the property and began serious exploration and by the end of the 1980s. substantial drill programs had been completed.
 Additional exploration and drill programs were completed in the mid 1990's before the project went essentially dormant until acquisition by TerraX in 2013.
 Detailed mapping during this period confirmed that the property hosts the extension of the Yellowknife Gold Camp's gold bearing structures and that the stratigraphy associated with the large mines occurs on the property.
 It was also realized that numerous other sub-parallel structures host gold occurrences, including the Crestaurum deposit.